evan-william/evan-william/readme.md

 ## Philosophy

-> "Build to learn, learn to build" - I create projects that solve real problems while pushing my technical boundaries.
-Currently exploring how AI and full-stack development can create meaningful impact.
+> "AI can create code, but human creativity, perspective, and critical thinking are what turn it into meaningful solutions."

 ---